convexengineering/gpkit/docs/source/advancedcommands.rst

 ====================

-Loose ConstraintSets will warn if any GP-compatible constraints they contain are loose (that is, their sensitivity is below some threshold) after solving.
-This is useful when you know that a constraint _should_ be inactive for a given model, but represents an important model assumption.
+Loose ConstraintSets will warn if any GP-compatible constraints they contain are not loose (that is, their sensitivity is above some threshold after solving).
+This is useful when you want a constraint to be inactive for a given model because it represents an important model assumption (such as a fit only valid over a particular interval).

 .. code-block:: python